1979 Indiana Hoosiers football team: At Iowa

 On October 22, 2016, former Indiana University coach and current ESPN College Football analyst Lee Corso described the game on College Gameday.
-He said at halftime he told the Hoosiers (who were losing the game 26-3) to not bother coming out for the 2nd half unless they were prepared to win the game.
-Indiana would then go on to win the game 30-26.
+He said at halftime he told the Hoosiers (who were losing the game 26–3) to not bother coming out for the 2nd half unless they were prepared to win the game.
+Indiana would then go on to win the game 30–26.
+This was also the debut for Iowa's new head coach Hayden Fry.